navbruce/pdf2json/readme.md

 This pdf2json module's output does not 100% maps from PDF definitions, some of them is because of time limitation I currently have, some others result from the 'dictionary' concept for the output.
 Given these known issues or unsupported features in current implementation, it allows me to contribute back to the open source community with the most important features implemented while leaving some improvement space for the future.
 All un-supported features listed below can be resolved technically some way or other, if your use case really requires them:

 * Embedded content:
-    * All embedded content are igored, current implementation focuses on static contents and interactive forms.
-Un-supported PDF embedded contents includes 'Images', 'Fonts' and other dynamic contents;
+    * Most embedded content are ignored, current implementation focuses on static contents and interactive forms.
+Un-supported PDF embedded contents includes 'Fonts' and other dynamic contents;
 * Text and Form Styles:
     * text and form elements styles has partial support.
 This means when you have client side renderer (say in HTML5 canvas or SVG renderer), the PDF content may not look exactly the same as how Acrobat renders.
 The reason is that we've used "style dictionary" in order to reduce the payload size over the wire, while "style dictionary" doesn't have all styles defined.
 This sort of partial support can be resolved by extending those 'style dictionaries'.
 Primary text style issues include:
         * Font face: only limit to the font families defined in style dictionary